describo/describo.github.io/src/docs/guide/vocabulary.md

 ## Known Ontologies

-To ease the process of creating a new Vocabulary, and to benefit from the work of previous efforts, Describo offers lookups into classes and properties defined in MODS, PREMIS-3, RiC-O, and SKOS.
+To ease the process of creating a new Vocabulary, and to benefit from the work of previous efforts, Describo offers lookups into classes and properties defined in schema.org as well as MODS, PREMIS-3, RiC-O, and SKOS.

 ## Class Definitions